Merlin: Tales of Merlin's disappearance

-Niniane, as the Lady of the Lake student of Merlin is known in the Livre d'Artus continuation of Merlin, is mentioned as having broken his heart before his later second relationship with Morgan, but here the text does not tell how exactly Merlin did vanish, other than relating his farewell meeting with Blaise.
-In the Vulgate Merlin, she (aged just 12 at the time) makes Merlin sleep forever in a pit in the forest of Darnantes "and that is where he remained, for never again did anyone see or hear of him or have news to tell of him."
+Niniane, as the Lady of the Lake, student of Merlin is known in the Livre d'Artus continuation of Merlin, is mentioned as having broken his heart before his later second relationship with Morgan, but here the text does not tell how exactly Merlin vanished, other than relating his farewell meeting with Blaise.
+In the Vulgate Merlin, she (aged just 12 at the time) makes Merlin sleep forever in a pit in the forest of Darnantes, and that is where he remained, for never again did anyone see or hear of him or have news to tell of him."
 In the Post-Vulgate Suite de Merlin, the young King Bagdemagus (one of the early Knights of the Round Table) manages to find the rock under which Merlin is entombed alive by Niviene, as she is named there.
-He communicates with Merlin, but is unable to lift the stone; what follows next is supposedly narrated in the mysterious text Conte del Brait (Tale of the Cry).
-In the Prophéties de Merlin, his tomb is unsuccessfully searched for by various parties, including Morgan and her enchantresses, but the tomb cannot be accessed due to the deadly magic traps around it, while the Lady of the Lake comes to taunt Merlin, asking if he has rotted yet.
-She only allows Tristan's half-brother Meliadus the Younger (her lover, groomed by her from childhood) to access it and record his prophecies.
+He does communicate with Merlin but is unable to lift the stone; what follows next is supposedly narrated in the mysterious text Conte del Brait (Tale of the Cry).
+In the Prophéties de Merlin, his tomb is unsuccessfully searched for by various parties, including Morgan and her enchantresses, but cannot be accessed due to the deadly magic traps around it, while the Lady of the Lake comes to cruelly taunt Merlin, asking if he has rotted yet.
+She only allows Tristan's half-brother Meliadus the Younger (her lover, groomed by her from childhood) to access it and record Merlin's prophecies.

 One notably alternate version that has a happier ending for Merlin is the Premiers Faits section of the Livre du Graal, where Niniane peacefully confines him in Brocéliande with walls of air, visible only as a mist to others but as a beautiful yet unbreakable crystal tower to him (only Merlin's disembodied voice can escape his prison one last time when he speaks to Gawain on the knight's quest to find him), where they then spend almost every night together as lovers.
-Besides evoking the final scenes from Vita Merlini, this particular variant of their story also mirrors a certain episode type found in romances in two versions.
+Besides evoking the final scenes from the Vita Merlini, this particular variant of their story also mirrors a certain episode type found in romances in two versions.
 There, depending on the variant, Merlin can be object of one-sided desire by a different amorous sorceress who (unsuccessfully) plots to trap him, or it is him who does trap an unwilling lover with his magic.